prakhar1989/docker-curriculum/README.md

 The `make` command also generates `output.html`, which is the HTML version of the markdown file created in the root directory.
 You can open this file in your browser to view your project.

 ### Deploying

-Run the following command to deploy to [learn.adicu.com/webdev](http://learn.adicu.com/webdev) (requires SCP and access to adi-website on SSH):
+_Note: In order to deploy these projects, you need to have SSH access to `adi-website`.
+Ask Dan, Nate, Eunice, or Raymond for help setting this up._

-    ./deploy.sh
+Run `make deploy` to deploy your curriculum.
+The first time, it will ask for

 #### Solutions